 Buying formula and supplies

 Try to buy your formula and supplies before the baby is born.
 You can buy infant formula as a liquid concentrate or a powder that you mix with water.
 Formulas also come in a ready-to-feed form, which costs the most.
-Always use an iron-fortified formula unless your doctor advises otherwise.
-If you have questions about which infant formula is right for your baby, talk with your doctor.
+Always use an iron-fortified formula unless your health care provider advises otherwise.
+If you have questions about which infant formula is right for your baby, talk with your health care provider.

 When you buy baby bottles and nipples, make sure you have a supply of small bottles [about 4 fl oz (120 mL)] for your baby's first few weeks.
 You may want to buy a variety of different bottle nipples so you can experiment to see which type your baby prefers.